trytouca/trytouca/docs/docs/sdk/cpp/cli.md

-# Utility CLI
+# Legacy CLI

-## Installing

-Touca result files are generated in binary format.
-Each file may contain test results captured for any number of test cases.
-Typical Touca test tools do not need to generate test result files since their output is directly sent to the Touca server in real-time as tests are executed.
-But some organizations may choose to store test results on filesystem for reproducibility.

-We have a low-level utility command-line application `touca_cli` that makes managing these binary result files more convenient.
-This application is part of our C++ SDK and can be built through running its `build.sh` script with option `--with-cli`.
+Touca C++ SDK ships with a low-level command-line tool `touca_cli` that makes lets you view local touca binary archives and compare them with each other.
+This command-line tool can be built by passing `--with-cli` when using the `build.sh` script or by passing the `-DTOUCA_BUILD_CLI` flag when invoking cmake.

 ```bash
 git clone git@github.com:trytouca/trytouca.git